NonaSuomy/nonasuomy.github.io/_posts/2016-3-6-HowTo-Retrosmc-Retrogaming-on-OSMC-with-EXT-USB-Drive.md

 Hopefully that's it, start it up from the OSMC programs RetroPie launcher.

-Original thread here for further help with other issues: https://discourse.osmc.tv/t/howto-retrosmc-retrogaming-on-osmc/6671
+Original thread here for further help with other issues: <a href="https://discourse.osmc.tv/t/howto-retrosmc-retrogaming-on-osmc/6671" />